-I could go on and on and tell you about the recipes in this book (apple fritters, blackout chocolate doughnuts, Buttercream filled doughnuts, caramel-bourbon-pecan doughnuts, chocolate-salted caramel doughnuts, gingerbread, grape, lemon meringue, marshmallow fluff and peanut butter filled, old-fashioned lard-fried, pineapple filled, spiced chocolate, toffee crunch chocolate ganache, white chocolate truffle…) but just trust me when I say you NEED this book!
+I could go on and on and tell you about the recipes in this book (apple fritters, blackout chocolate doughnuts, buttercream filled doughnuts, caramel-bourbon-pecan doughnuts, chocolate-salted caramel doughnuts, gingerbread, grape, lemon meringue, marshmallow fluff and peanut butter filled, old-fashioned lard-fried, pineapple filled, spiced chocolate, toffee crunch chocolate ganache, white chocolate truffle…) but just trust me when I say you NEED this book!
 If you love doughnuts – and you have always wanted a book filled with good recipes – this is it!
-This is the only doughnut cookbook you’ll need!
+This is the only doughnut cookbook you will need!

 To find out more information about ANY of these books – or to BUY any of them – please click here… http://www.harvardcommonpress.com/

 The personal views and reviews of this blog are mine and mine alone.
 Any opinion or thought expressed are strictly my own.
 More information can be found by emailing me your questions.
 Shout out and special thanks to Harvard Common Press for the incredible opportunity to review these delicious books.